 The Bottom Line

-Stock Advisor wins for most investors.
+Stock Advisor wins for most investors—especially those with 5+ year horizons.

 If I had to pick one for a friend who’s never subscribed to a stock-picking service?
-Stock Advisor, because the training wheels of a 23-year track record make it easier to trust the process when it hurts.
+Stock Advisor, because the training wheels of a 24-year track record make it easier to trust the process when it hurts.

 Explore all your options in our guide to the best stock advisors.
+You can also compare Stock Advisor against Seeking Alpha Premium, IBD Leaderboard, or Rule Breakers.

 Try Stock Advisor — 30-Day Guarantee